 The HCC may impose on the infringing undertaking a fine of up to €10,000 per day of failure to comply with its decision.

 Individuals who, due to their position in the company, are involved in the infringement are jointly liable with the company for payment of the HCC fine and may also be separately fined by an amount ranging from €200,000 to €2 million, as long as they participated in the organisation or commitment of the infringement.
 Their position in the company and the degree of their participation in the infringement shall be taken into account.

-According to HCC Guidelines on the calculation of fines of 12 May 2006, as supplemented in 2009, HCC determines the basic amount of the fine which, depending on the gravity and duration of the infringement, shall not exceed 30 per cent of the undertaking's total gross revenues for each year of the infringement.
+According to HCC Guidelines on the calculation of fines of 12 May 2006, as supplemented in 2009, the HCC determines the basic amount of the fine, depending on the gravity and duration of the infringement; the fine shall not exceed 30 per cent of the undertaking's total gross revenues for each year of the infringement.
 This amount is then adjusted – upwards or downwards – depending on aggravating or mitigating factors that may exist.
 The overall amount of the fine, for all years of the infringement, should not, as a rule, exceed the 10 per cent cap set by the law.

-Although it did not impose any fines for abuse of dominance in 2019, the HCC has dealt with relevant cases on several occasions over the past years and has imposed high fines.
-In its Athenian Brewery26 case, involving the implementation of anticompetitive practices aiming to exclusivity, including significant payments conditional upon exclusivity and/or the foreclosure of competitive brands, loyalty and target rebates, in the beer market for a period of over 15 years, the HCC imposed a record-setting fine of approximately €31 million.
+Although it did not impose any fines for abuse of dominance in 2020, the HCC has dealt with relevant cases on several occasions over recent years and has imposed high fines.
+In its Athenian Brewery26 case involving the implementation of anticompetitive practices aiming to exclusivity, including significant payments conditional upon exclusivity or the foreclosure of competitive brands, loyalty and target rebates, in the beer market for a period of over 15 years, the HCC imposed a record-setting fine of approximately €31 million.

 ii Behavioural remedies